 SwiftUI Views

-These custom views will range from subviews that encapsulate a reusable subset of view components (perhaps a secure text field and a button for logging in to screens within your app) to views that encapsulate the user interface for an entire screen.
+These custom views will range from subviews that encapsulate a reusable subset of view components (perhaps a secure text field and a button for logging into screens within your app) to views that encapsulate the user interface for an entire screen.
 Regardless of the size and complexity of a custom view or the number of child views encapsulated within, a view is still just an instance that defines some user interface appearance and behavior.

 Creating a Basic View

 In Xcode, custom views are contained within SwiftUI View files.
-When a new SwiftUI project is created, Xcode will create a single SwiftUI View file containing a single custom view consisting of a single Text view component.
+When a new SwiftUI project is created, Xcode will create a single SwiftUI View file containing a single custom view consisting of a single Text view and an image.
 Additional view files can be added to the project by selecting the File -> New -> File… menu option and choosing the SwiftUI View file entry from the template screen.

 The default SwiftUI View file is named ContentView.swift and reads as follows: